Hrishi-3000/Vedicode-QR-MiniProject-Series-01/README.md

-# 🔮 Vedicode - Divine QR Generator
+# 🔮 Vedicode - Divine QR Generator - MiniProject #2

 *A beautiful fusion of Hindu mythology and modern technology that transforms URLs/text into sacred QR codes*